OnionDemo/tfe_provider_oauth_GH/README.md

 Check result:
 1. Log in to your HCP Terraform UI.
-2. Go to the organization, and choose "Create workspace" --> "VCS ...".
+2. Go to the organization, and choose "Create workspace" --> "VCS control workflow".
 3. You will find the connection is listed in the UI.